DPigeon/My-Portfolio/Survive-Game-Highscores-Application.md

 The user can download the game, play (coming later) or view the game`s owner website in the navigation bar.
 If you have less than 10 points on the highscores, you cannot be shown on it.

-Also, the user can see a user`s profile.
+Also, the user can see a user's profile.
 It can be viewed by searching on the search bar input or by clicking on a user`s profile:
 The user will be redirected to /user/Max for example.

 # Coming Soon